nanomonkey/scratch/README.md

 ### Run application:

 This application can be run in a Clojure development mode by using the [Leinegen](https://leiningen.org) build tool.
+At the command line from this folder run the following:

 ```
 lein clean